docsforadobe/premiere-scripting-guide/docs/general/projectmanager.md

 **Description**

-How many frames of ‘handle’ footage (before and after the in and out points) of media, to include.
+How many frames of 'handle' footage (before and after the in and out points) of media, to include.

 **Type**